isabella232/pywps.org/_posts/2016-01-28-launchng-pywps.org.md

 # New PyWPS project web page

-We are please do announce, that PyWPS project finally can be found at the
+We are please to announce that PyWPS project finally can be found at the
 <http://pywps.org> domain.

 Thanks to Tom Kralidis, we also now have new web pages, which are using Jekyll